iansinnott/obsidian-meta-plugin/README.md

 **Mitigation:** Use a smart model.
 Other than that, if you have suggestions please open an issue or PR.
 Contributions welcome.

+## FAQ

+- **Will my Obsidian vault content be sent to a third party?**

+  It depends on what model you use.
+You can run Vibesidain with Ollama, or any provider that adheres to the Openai API.
+This means your interactions can remain entirely local.

+  However, if you utilize a hosted provider like OpenAI or Anthropic your messages and the results of tool calls will be sent to the provider.

+- **Can I use local LLMs like Ollama with Vibesidian?**

+  Yes!
+You can use any AI provider that exposes an OpenAI-compatible endpoint, and Ollama does exactly that.
+There are some caveats though.

+  1. Any model you use must support **tool use**.
+You can see a list of compatible Ollama models here: https://ollama.com/search?c=tools
+  2. The model must be intelligent, otherwise it will simply fail at any task you ask of it.
+When developing this plugin I used `gpt-4.1` and `claude-sonnet-3.7`.
+If you use models less intelligent than those two you will likely get poor results.

+- **Can I use Vibesidian offline?**

+  Only if you are using a local LLM.

 ## Release Process

 To create a new release, simply run the automated release script: